kjellrichard/cache/README.md

 ## Config

-The `cache` module allows you to configure the cache directory and prefix using the `init` function or `setCacheDir` and `setPrefix` functions.
+The `cache` module allows you to configure the cache directory and prefix using the `config` function or `setCacheDir` and `setPrefix` functions.

 ### init Function

-The `init` function is used to initialize the cache directory and prefix.
+The `config` function is used to initialize the cache directory and prefix.
 It accepts two optional arguments:

 - `prefix`: The prefix to be used for the cache files.
 - `cacheDir`: The directory where the cache files will be stored.